acme92/SCJ-with-SGD/README.md

 Contact: amane@sfu.ca

 ### Overview
-RMedian_DSCJ is a program that computes the rooted median of a given instance under the SCJTDFD model.
-It uses an Integer Linear Program (ILP) framework, described in (link to paper).
+rMedian_DSCJ is a program that computes the rooted median of a given instance under the SCJTDFD model.
+It uses an Integer Linear Program (ILP) framework, described in the paper "The Rooted SCJ Median with Single Gene Duplications", published in the proceedings of [RECOMB-CG 2018] (https://recombcg2018.usherbrooke.ca/), Lecture Notes in Computer Science, volume 11183, Springer (DOI: 10.1007/978-3-030-00834-5).
 An instance of the rooted median problem involves an ancestor A and k descendant genomes D1, ..., Dk.
 Given these genomes, it is desired to compute a median genome M of the (k+1) genomes.

 ### Requirements
 The code is composed of a set of Python scripts.
 It requires the following to be available:
-* python (3)
+* python (2.7+)
 * Gurobi optimization solver (version 7.5.2 or higher), which is available at: http://www.gurobi.com/downloads/download-center

 ### Usage